For the Sake of the Silver Fox

 There are few resources available for keepers of exotic pets, which can make it difficult for those seeking to re-home a silver fox in need.
 Locating a suitable new home for a silver fox can be a time-consuming and frustrating process, which can be a risk to welfare under certain circumstances (such as in cases where aggression, escape or mating behaviours are involved).

-Funds raised will be used to cover the costs involved with:
+Funds raised will be used to cover the costs to continue our work, which involves:

 - locating suitable, knowledgeable homes